Today, I have something really incredible to share…

 Your choice of water bottle matters.

-It’s important to get a water bottle made out of stainless steel and not plastic.
+Get a stainless steel one and not plastic.

-But you’ll want boiling water as a “backup” purification plan when bugging out.
+And boiling is your “backup” plan when bugging out.

-That means you ONLY want single-walled stainless steel for your bug out water bottle.
+So ONLY want single-walled stainless steel for water bottle.

 3. Water Purification Tablets

-An alternative method to purify water from rivers and streams when boiling is too time-consuming is to carry some water purification tablets.
+An alternative method is to carry water purification tablets.

-Plus, they are extremely lightweight, so you won’t pay much of a weight penalty.
+Plus, they’re lightweight, so you won’t pay much of a weight penalty.

 4. Portable Water Filter